 Since 2015 she has completed her PhD thesis on the analysis of Vermeer’s consistent approach, concerning the geometrical structure and the symbolism in his works, in the section of History of Art at the Athens School of Architecture, with a scholarship from the University’s Research Fund.

-Artworks by her are included in private collections in Greece, England, Germany, Russia, Canada, and the U.S.A.
+Artworks by her are included in private collections in Greece, England, Germany, Russia, Canada, the U.S.A., Hong Kong.